Sleep Training Research

 Although the vast majority of studies have reported initial increases in infant sleep duration, and/or reduction in night waking, relatively few studies have investigated whether this effect persists long-term.
-Of the studies that have addressed this issue (only 3 - one quarter of the publications we systematically reviewed for this summary) none found an effect lasting 6 months or more after the sleep training methods was originally used, and found to 'improve' babies sleep.
-This means that the initial improvement, or 'benefit' of using the method disappeared, and outcomes were the same for the group of babies who had been 'sleep trained' as for those in the control group who had not.
+Of the studies that have addressed this issue (only 3 - one quarter of the publications we included in our systematic review for this summary) none found an effect lasting 6 months or more after the sleep training methods was originally used, and found to 'improve' babies sleep.
+This means that the initial improvement, or benefit of using the method disappeared, and outcomes were the same for the group of babies who had been sleep trained as for those in the control group who had not.

 Limitations of the research

 Although the high percentage of published studies reporting 'positive' results is impressive, these figures alone do not tell the whole story.
 One of the biggest problems with evaluating this body of research is the huge variety in the way studies were conducted, and what they aimed to achieve.
 Some of this variation includes:

 - Who takes part in the research: babies involved in the studies we reviewed for this summary ranged in age from 0-45 months, and included families with newborns (and hence no 'sleep problems'), to families needing 'some help' with their baby's sleep, to families reporting severe and ongoing sleep disruption.

 - How sleep training methods are implemented, including what methods are used: not only are there a wide range of techniques, from Cry It Out to 'positive bedtime routines' and 'parental education', often more than one method is used within one study, making it hard to disentangle what works from what has no effect.

 In addition to these variations, studies can be very different in terms of design: